Dvidal7788/DataLynx/README.md

 <ul>

 ###### <li>Simply supply the function with the name of the column you wish to change (i.e. old_column_name) and the name you wish to change it to.</li>
-###### <li>DESTRUCTIVE MODE: You can run this function in destructive mode, which will simultaneously change the column name in the header in memory, as well as the header in the opened CSV file.
+###### <li>DESTRUCTIVE MODE: This function can be run in destructive mode, which will simultaneously change the column name in the header in memory, as well as the header in the opened CSV file.
 You must give yourself CSV write permission, *as well as* set the dataLynx object to destructive mode: `myData.csv_write_permission = true;` `myData.destructive_mode;`.
-These are both set to false by default.</li>
+(These are both set to false by default.)</li>
 </ul>

 ##### RETURN: